Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Discussion

-\paragraph{Revisiting attacks.} We now revisit our Section~\ref{sec:exp:linear} experiment on randomized binary linear classifiers.
-Figure~\ref{fig:linear_succ} observes an intriguing behaviour of fast initial improvement of attack success rate to 50\% followed by asymptoting.
-To explore why our success rate flattens, we use the PyInterval library~\cite{pyinterval} to calculate the lower and upper bounds, $\underline{R}$ and $\overline{R}$, of certified radius $R$.
+We now revisit our Section~\ref{sec:exp:linear} experiment on randomized binary linear classifiers.
+Figure~\ref{fig:linear_succ} observes an intriguing behavior of fast initial improvement of attack success rate to 50\% followed by asymptoting in the weak threat model, for both 32-bit and 64-bit representations.

+To explore why our success rate flattens, we conduct an experiment in the weak threat model with 64-bit representation.
+We use the PyInterval library~\cite{pyinterval} to calculate the lower and upper bounds, $\underline{R}$ and $\overline{R}$, of certified radius $R$.
 Then we conduct a binary search in $[\underline{R}, \overline{R}]$ to find the maximum certified radius $\hat{R}$, within which there are no adversarial examples (Theorem~\ref{thm:mitigation}).
 We take $\hat{R}$ as our best approximation to~$R$, and use it to estimate the rounding error of~$\tilde{R}$ (\ie $\hat{R}-\tilde{R}$).

-As in Figure~\ref{fig:r_error2}, our attack against linear models exploit rounding errors in the magnitude of $10^{-15}$.
-We find that the rate that~$\tilde{R}$ is overestimated ($\tilde{R} > \hat{R}$) flattens around~50\% (Figure~\ref{fig:r_over_under}).
+As in Figure~\ref{fig:r_error2} of Appendix~\ref{app:res}, our attack against linear models exploits rounding errors in the magnitude of $10^{-15}$.
+We find that the rate that~$\tilde{R}$ is overestimated ($\tilde{R} > \hat{R}$) flattens around~50\% (Figure~\ref{fig:r_over_under} of Appendix~\ref{app:res}).
 Recall that our attack works when~$\tilde{R}$ is overestimated, so there is leeway for our attack to exploit.
 Therefore, our success rate flattens around 50\% because that is the maximum rate that $\tilde{R}$ is overestimated.

 Why does the overestimated rate flatten around 50\%?
-One intuition is that rounding is random: there is a 50\% chance for $\tilde{R}$ to be overestimated (rounded up), and another 50\% chance for $\tilde{R}$ to be underestimated (rounded down).
+One intuition is that rounding is effectively random: there is a 50\% chance for $\tilde{R}$ to be overestimated (rounded up), and another 50\% chance for $\tilde{R}$ to be underestimated (rounded down).
+Hence, no matter in 32-bit or 64-bit representation, our attack success rates flatten around 50\%.